PowerDNS/pdns/README.md

 COMPILING THE RECURSOR
 ----------------------
-Either use `./configure --enable-recursor` or explicitly do `make pdns_recursor`.
-Releases are built by first running `dist-recursor` and compiling from the `pdns-recursor-x.y` subdirectory.
+On Linux, `make pdns_recursor` in the `pdns` subdir may work.
+The portable, and supported, way to build the recursor is first running `dist-recursor` and compiling from the `pdns-recursor-x.y` subdirectory.

 SOLARIS NOTES
 -------------